 You should try to keep your credit utilization below 30%.
 To find this percentage, total up your credit card balances and divide this by the total of your credit card limits.

 Another repayment option is to take out a personal loan, Tyson says.
 Personal loans typically have fixed rates and usually must be repaid within a set amount of time in monthly installments.

-Depending on your credit profile, you may be able to get approved for a personal loan with a lower interest rate than your credit cards.
+Depending on your personal loan credit profile, you may be able to get approved for a personal loan with a lower interest rate than your credit cards.

 However, you should keep an eye out for any fees, including origination fees and penalty fees for paying off a loan early, also known as prepayment penalties.

 It can be difficult to decide against veterinary treatment, even if the long-term outlook for your pet is poor, but it’s important to determine if the treatment will improve your pet’s quality of life.